 The department performed analysis of the HELMS requirements from May 2016 – September 2017.
 We completed an inventory of 175 core health care licensing and enforcement business processes to be supported by HELMS and then mapped desired future-state processes and documented supporting requirements.
 As the department implements the new solution, we will be looking for opportunities to streamline our processes according to Lean principles.
 We expect that the new solution will provide opportunities to improve processes by shifting more interactions from hard copy and postal mail delivery to electronic records and email.
 For example, we expect to stop sending annual credential renewal notices by postal mail to nearly 500,000 credential holders and to deliver these via email.
 Similarly, we currently conduct Health Profession Shortage Area surveys of primary care, oral health, and behavioral health providers by mail.
 We expect to be able to conduct these surveys online in the future.
 Additional opportunities will be identified during the implementation phase.

+The overall management and oversight of the project will fall under the Office of Innovation and Technology project management office.
 Business and technology will coordinate the project efforts through a joint project leadership team.
-The team is led by a project director, supported by two deputy project directors and one from business and one from technology, IT project manager, business product owner, and an organizational change manager.
+The team is led by a project director, supported by a deputy business project director and a deputy IT project director.
 This team will use the project steering committee and the project business liaisons, both of which have representatives from each business unit impacted by the project to further coordinate and communicate project tasks and activities.

 Measurable business outcome.
 Describe and quantify the specific performance outcomes you expect from this funding request.
 Provide specific examples of business outcomes in use within your agency, and how those outcomes will be improved because of this technology investment.
 Does the response align with the measurable business outcomes identified in the Strategic and Performance Outcomes in Chapter 2 of the 2023-25 budget instructions?
 What outcomes and results, either positive or negative will occur?
 Identify all Lean initiatives and their expected outcomes.
 Include incremental performance metrics.